 The Center for Interdisciplinary Research on AIDS (CIRA) was established in 1997 and is currently New England's only National Institute of Mental Health (NIMH) funded AIDS research center.
 CIRA brings together scientists from 25 different disciplines and three institutions including Yale University, The Institute for Community Research and the Center for Health, Intervention, and Prevention.
-At Yale, faculty from seven different schools participate in CIRA, including the Yale School of Public Health, Yale School of Medicine, Yale School of Management, Yale Law School, Yale Graduate School of Arts & Sciences, Yale School of Nursing, and Yale Divinity School.
+At Yale, faculty from five different schools participate in CIRA, including the Yale School of Public Health, Yale School of Medicine, Yale Law School, Yale Graduate School of Arts & Sciences, and Yale School of Nursing.

 Director/Principal Investigator: Paul D. Cleary, Ph.D.